lrowe/deno_varnish/README.md

 ## Issues and open questions

+### Investigate glibc tunables

+If we do want hugepages we can configure malloc to use them.

+    "GLIBC_TUNABLES=glibc.malloc.hugetlb=2:glibc.malloc.mmap_threshold=2097152"

 ### Why does updating rust dependencies break things

 Causes a check to fail in mutex.cc:75.